-Amy Schumer Earns Big Praise For Mirror Selfie Showing Off Her ‘Cute’ C-Section Scar
+Amy Schumer Earns Big Praise For Mirror Selfie Showing Off Her 'Cute' C-Section Scar

-Amy Schumer is posing nude to show off her “cute” C-section scar, and earning some big praise for it.
+Amy Schumer is posing nude to show off her "cute" C-section scar and earning some big praise for it.

-The comedian took to Instagram on Sunday to share a picture of herself posing in the bathroom, with the mirror selfie showing off her body from the neck down to her upper thighs.
-Schumer stood to the side and held a hand across her chest to remain strategically covered and within the site’s rules against overt nudity.
-In the caption, Schumer wrote that she wanted to show off the scar left from the C-section when she gave birth to her son, Gene, in May 2019.
+The comedian took to Instagram on Sunday to share a picture of herself posing in the bathroom, with the mirror selfie showing off her body from her neck down to her upper thighs.
+Schumer stood to the side and held a hand across her chest to remain strategically covered and within the site's rules against overt nudity.
+In the caption, Schumer wrote she wanted to show off the scar left from the C-section when she gave birth to her son, Gene, in May 2019.

 "Feeling like my c section looks cute today!" she wrote.